-6. If and in so far as the parties have modified the general limitation period under Art.
-2, acknowledgement and the commencement of a new period of limitation refers to the general period as modified by the parties.
+If and in so far as the parties have modified the general period of limitation under Art.
+2 (1), acknowledgement and the commencement of a new period of limitation refers to the general period as modified by the parties.
 If, e.g., the parties have shortened the general period of limitation to one year, acknowledgement causes a new one-year period to run.

-A and B have agreed that the period of limitation for claims arising from non-conformity of A's performance should be shortened to two years.
+4. A and B have agreed that the general period of limitation for claims arising from non-conformity of A's performance should be shortened to two years.
 B discovers only after 9 1⁄2 years certain defects in A's performance, and A acknowledges his obligation to cure.
 B has another two years to pursue his claim, before it is barred under Art.
-2 by the running out of the general limitation period.
+2 (1) by the running out of the general period of limitation.

-7. Since the obligor/debtor can acknowledge more than once, the effect of the acknowledgement that it causes only a general period of limitation shortened by the parties to commence again, can be off-set by a later repetition of acknowledgements.
+Since the obligor can acknowledge more than once, the effect of the acknowledgement that it causes only a general period of limitation shortened by the parties to commence again, can be off-set by a later repetition of acknowledgement(s).

-A has delivered non-conforming goods to B in November 2000.
-B suffers losses from the non-conformity because his customers complain and return the goods.
-Since in 2002 the amount of losses altogether is not yet clear, B pressures A to acknowledge his liability, who complies with B's request in December 2002.
-Two years later, there are still uncertainties about the exact extent of B's obligations towards his customers, for some of them have sued for consequential damages allegedly caused by the goods.
+5. A has delivered non-conforming goods to B in November.
+B suffers losses from the non-conformity, because his customers complain and return the goods.
+Since 2 years later, the amount of losses altogether is not yet clear, B asks A to acknowledge its liability, who complies with B's request.
+Two additional years later, there are still uncertainties about the exact extent of B's obligations towards its customers, for some of them have sued for consequential damages allegedly caused by the goods.
 B, therefore, turns to A again, who acknowledges to be bound to indemnify B should the claims of B's customers be well-founded.
 B, therefore, has another three years for his claims against A.

-Article 6 (Suspension by Judicial Proceedings)
+Article 5 (Suspension by Judicial Proceedings)

-- (1) The running of the limitation period shall be suspended - (1.1.) when the obligee performs any act, by commencing judicial proceedings or in judicial proceedings already instituted, that is recognised by the law of the court as asserting the obligee's right against the obligor; - (1.2) in the case of the obligor's insolvency when the obligee has asserted its rights in the insolvency proceedings; or - (1.3.) in the case of proceedings for dissolution of the entity which is the obligor when the obligee has asserted its rights in the dissolution proceedings. - (2) Suspension lasts until a final decision has been issued or until the case has been otherwise disposed of.
+- (1) The running of the limitation period shall be suspended - a) when the obligee performs any act, by commencing judicial proceedings or in judicial proceedings already instituted, that is recognised by the law of the court as asserting the obligee's right against the obligor; - b) in the case of the obligor's insolvency when the obligee has asserted its rights in the insolvency proceedings; or - c) in the case of proceedings for dissolution of the entity which is the obligor when the obligee has asserted its rights in the dissolution proceedings. - (2) Suspension lasts until a final decision has been issued or until the case has been otherwise disposed of.